madhaven/proTracker/README.md

 * Migration Services were added to automatically handle DB versions
   Migrations became a necassity when Habit tracking features were planned and it required the db to be automatically updated
   with a lack of test cases, the efficacy of this logic can be glitchy
+* Added support for Habit tracking
 * The UI migration to Angular was a learning experience.
   A lot of time for migration without any project progress was hard to tolerate, but hey I learnt something new.

 ## Future